 - feel hungry

-- have tingling lips
+- have tingling lips, tongue or cheeks

-- be confused
+- become confused

 - find it hard to concentrate

 - behave strangely, or look like you are drunk

 If you feel any of these symptoms, check your blood glucose level.
 If your blood glucose level (BGL) is below 4 mmol/L you should have some quick acting glucose.

 If you cannot check your blood glucose level, treat these symptoms as if you are having a hypo.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 How is hypoglycaemia treated?